DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL-ref.rst

     * - </ RESUME>
       - Resumes automation, Locos are restarted at speed when paused.
     * - </ >
-      - Displays EX-RAIL running thread information
+      - Displays EX-RAIL running task information
     * - </ START [loco] route>
-      - Starts a new thread to send loco onto route or Start a non-loco animation route
+      - Starts a new task to send loco onto route or Start a non-loco animation route
     * - </ RESERVE id>
       - Manually reserves a virtual track block.
     * - </ FREE id>